 Overall rates:

-of employed people educated to level 4 and above
+of employed people were educated to level 4 and above

 Compared to: